manpreetkaurbagga2/Synbioapp/README.md

 **Unit Testing**

 It will run 7 Tests.
 Run the code.
-Press Enter when the menu is displayed.